ansys/pyfluent-visualization/doc/source/users_guide/postprocessing.rst

     velocity_vector.scale = 1
     velocity_vector.display("window-4")

-Plotting Your Data
+Plotting your data
 ------------------
 The following plotting operations are supported.

-Displaying XY Plots
+Displaying XY plots
 ~~~~~~~~~~~~~~~~~~~
-The following example demonstrates how you can display the xy plot:
+The following example demonstrates how you can display the XY plot:

 .. code:: python